 - Regenhuette with the largest private animal museum in Europe.
 Carfree: take the bus.

 - Grosser Arbersee lake with pedaloes, restaurant, walk around the lake and fairytale park.
 Carfree: take the bus from the village station and either walk to the lake or change buses at the cable car.

 - Rissloch Water Falls.
 Carfree: take the train to Zwiesel and then to Bodenmais and walk from there.

 - Ludwigsthal: wild animal enclosures and Haus zur Wildnis with National Forest information centre and 3D cinema, excellent place for lunch with organic food prepared from regional ingredients, unusual Parish Church (the only Art Nouveau church in the Bavarian Forest and the only one in Germany with completely painted walls), Gasthof zur Wurzelsepp with wood carvings done by the owner.
 Carfree: take the train from the village station to Ludwigsthal - just one stop.

-- Zwiesel with the former Schott glassworks with factory tours, forest museum (closed at the moment), brewery (tours),Theresienthal Glassworks/Museum/Restaurant, Hieke schnaps producer and shop.
+- Zwiesel with the former Schott glassworks with factory tours, forest museum, brewery (tours),Theresienthal Glassworks/Museum/Restaurant, Hieke schnaps producer and shop.
 Carfree: Take the train from the village station.

 - Farmhouse museum at Lindberg.
 Carfree: take the train to Zwiesel and then the Falkenstein Bus.

 - Animal park at Lohberg.
 Also tourist train to the Kleiner Arbersee lake.

 - Lam with leisure pool, silver mine, fairy tale and ghost castle, mineral museum.